-Montvalois is the name given to the Municipality’s 12 551 residents (population according to the Gazette officielle du Québec as of December 24, 2020).
-More than 10,000 seasonal vacationers join the mix during the summer months, bringing the total population to more than 22,000.
+Montvalois is the name given to the Municipality’s 12,091 residents (population according to the Gazette officielle du Québec as of December 26, 2018).
+Some 10,000 seasonal vacationers join the mix during the summer months, bringing the total population to more than 22,000.

 Our permanent residents are spread across three hubs, Perkins, Saint-Pierre-de-Wakefield and Poltimore, the former towns that were amalgamated in 1975 to create Val-des-Monts.

 On average, population density in the Municipality is 24.03 inhabitants per square kilometre.

 Val-des-Monts saw its population grow by 9.2% between the 2006 and 2011 censuses; in comparison, the national average increase was 5.9% over the same period.